 - Start your day in historic downtown Kent.
 Breakfast with the locals at Maggie’s on Meeker.

 - Kent is a thrifting and antiquing paradise, offering everything from designer bags and clothing to gently used items and unique collectibles.
-Stop in at Lucky Lemons to check out the swanky clothing and some of those old-fashioned contraptions called typewriters.

 - You’ll find one-of-a-kind retail and specialty shops.
 Stop by Altha’s Louisiana Cajun Seasonings and Spices for everything you need to make the perfect étoufée, or shop a great selection of creative games and toys at Kent Teaching and Toys.

 Bring your bike and plan to hit miles of trails, all within the Kent city limits.
 Don’t let the city part fool you.
 The mostly flat, paved trails will take you through Kent’s scenic parks, along rivers and past public art.

 A Day At The Museums

 Sure, D.C. has the Smithsonian, but there’s a lot to learn and see in Kent.
 Spend the day at three unique museums that offer up history, hydroplanes and handcrafted pickleball paddles that launched the sport in the 1960s.

 - Kent’s history is as rich as the Green River Valley soil.
 In fact, lettuce was such a big deal they threw a huge party every year to celebrate it.
 That’s just a taste of what you’ll learn at the Greater Kent Historical Society Museum.